A dichotomy theory for the height functions of the BKT transition: Introduction

 \subsubsection{To graphs with other symmetry groups}

-We claim (without giving a formal, complete justification) that the theory also generalises to models $(\G,V)$ such that $\operatorname{Aut}(\G,V)$ contains a full-rank sublattice, a flip symmetry around some axis, and a rotational symmetry by some angle $0<\alpha<\pi$.
-In this case most of the arguments still work, except that parts of the Russo-Seymour-Welsh theory require adaptation.
-The details of this adaptation are beyond the scope of this article.
-We refer to~\cite{glazman2021uniform} for an example of RSW theory on the triangular lattice.
-Thus, in particular, the theorems in this article also apply to height functions on the triangular and hexagonal lattice, which are invariant under rotation by an angle of $2\pi/3$.
-The delocalisation result in~\cite{L} also applies to the hexagonal lattice.
+We claim (without giving a formal, complete justification) that the theory also generalises to models $(\G,V)$ such that $\operatorname{Aut}(\G,V)$ contains a rank-two sublattice, a flip symmetry around some axis, and a rotational symmetry by an angle $\pi/3$.
+This includes models on the triangular and hexagonal lattices (where the hexagonal lattice has degree three, so that~\cite{Lammers_2022_HeightFunctionDelocalisation} applies).